CHD1

 The Chromodomain-Helicase DNA-binding 1 is a protein that, in humans, is encoded by the CHD1 gene.
 CHD1 is a chromatin remodeling protein that is widely conserved across many eukaryotic organisms, from yeast to humans.
 CHD1 is named for three of its protein domains: two tandem chromodomains, its ATPase catalytic domain, and its DNA-binding domain (Figure 1).

 The CHD1 remodeler binds nucleosomes and induces local changes in nucleosome positioning through ATP hydrolysis coupled to DNA translocation of the DNA across the histone proteins.
 The catalytic domain of CHD1, which is highly conserved across all nucleosome remodelers, is a two-lobed structure.
 CHD1 relies on the DNA-binding domain, which binds DNA in a sequence non-specific manner, to help regulate spacing.

 CHD1 is a member of a large family of CHD nucleosome remodelers, though yeast has only one CHD protein, called Chd1.
-Humans and mice, by contrast, have ten CHD proteins that are homologous to CHD1, but each have their own characteristic functions.
+Humans and mice, by contrast, have nine CHD proteins that are homologous to S. cerevisiae Chd1, but each have their own characteristic functions.
+There are a total of three subfamilies of CHD remodelers in humans.
+CHD1, together with CHD2, belong to subfamily 1.

 Structure

-CHD1 contains two tandem N-terminal chromodomains, a SNF2-related domain, a helicase C domain, CDH1/2 SANT-Helical linker, and a disordered C-terminal region.
+CHD1 contains two N-terminal tandem chromodomains, a SNF2-related domain, a helicase C domain, a DNA-binding CDH1/2 SANT-Helical linker, and a disordered C-terminal region.

-The structure of Chd1 bound to the nucleosome has been solved (Figure 2).
+In 2017, the structure of S. cerevisiae Chd1 bound to the nucleosome has been obtained using single-particle cryo-EM by Lucas Farnung in the lab of Patrick Cramer (Figure 2).
+In 2025, the laboratory of Lucas Farnung at Harvard Medical School provided the structure of human CHD1 bound to a nucleosome.